keylime/keylime/GOVERNANCE.md

 ## Keylime and CNCF

-Keylime is a CNCF project.
+Keylime is a [CNCF](https://cncf.io) project.
 As such, Keylime might be involved in CNCF (or other CNCF projects) related marketing, events, or activities.
-Any maintainer could help driving the Keylime involvement, as long as she/he sends email to `keylime@groups.io` (or create a GitHub Pull Request) to call for participation from other maintainers.
+Any maintainer could help driving the Keylime involvement, as long as they send email to `keylime@groups.io` (or create a GitHub Pull Request) to call for participation from other maintainers.
 The `Call for Participation` should be kept open for no less than a week if time permits, or a _reasonable_ time frame to allow maintainers to have a chance to volunteer.